Home » Magazine Directory » Vintage Magazines Page 1

 New York

 The magazine began in 1901 with a target audience of people living in rural America, but changed its focus to city dwellers looking for ideas on country living.
 The 1904 issues are titled: Country Life in America; a magazine for the home-maker, the country gentleman, the farmer, the gardener, the nature-student, and the lover of clean athletics and sports.
 In 1911 it was titled Country Life in America, a magazine for the home-maker in the country.
 In 1917 the name changed to The New Country Life.
-It ceased production in 1942.
-Vintage magazine archives.
-Old Magazines Online Free.
-Free old magazines download.
+This free vintage pdf magazine provides a window into prosperous suburban life in the 19-teens and ’20s.
+It ceased publication in 1942.

 Vol 1 – 49 (1899-1923)